 The LA Sync Licensing Mission, hosted again at the iconic Capitol Studios in Hollywood, just goes from strength to strength.
-Now in its 14th year, we’re as proud as ever to bring some of the finest independent labels, publishers, sync agents and composers over to Los Angeles for a week of panels, keynotes, visits and workshops.
+Now in its 15th year, we’re as proud as ever to bring some of the finest independent labels, publishers, sync agents and composers over to Los Angeles for a week of panels, keynotes, visits and workshops.
 During this week, our companies get to meet the people responsible for matching music to moving image in the heart of Hollywood and we get to show off some of the best music the UK has to offer.
 The reception we get from the industry in Los Angeles is as strong as ever which is testament to the enduring appeal of British music and creativity.
 No other event in our calendar more perfectly illustrates how well British music travels and why it’s such an important industry for the UK.
+In a period of uncertainty for the UK Music Industry we are pleased to see the support from our closest friends in music ‘across the pond’.

-Putting this together is only possible through the hard work, dedication and collaboration of the BPI, the MPA and the Department for International Trade, with invaluable support from the GREAT Britain Campaign, the Guild of Music Supervisors, Arts Council England and Capitol Studios.
+Putting this together is only possible through the hard work, dedication and collaboration of the BPI, the MPA and the Department for International Trade, with invaluable support from the GREAT Britain Campaign and Capitol Studios.